Minimum length uncertainty relations in the presence of dark energy: Dark energy-induced modifications of the MLUR -- the DE-UP

 Before concluding this subsection, we note that the minimum mass-scale $m_{\Lambda} = 4.832 \times 10^{-36}$g (\ref{m_Lambda}) is compatible with the current upper bound on the average neutrino mass obtained from the Planck mission data is $\langle m_{\nu}\rangle \leq 0.23$ eV $=4.100 \times 10^{-34}$ g \cite{PlanckCollaboration}.
 According to the arguments presented here, $m_{\Lambda}$ may be interpreted as the mass of the electron neutrino, which corresponds to the mass of the lightest {\it possible} neutral particle in a dark energy Universe with $\Lambda \simeq 10^{-56} {\rm cm^{-2}}$.
+An alternative interpretation of $m_{\Lambda}$ as the mass of a dark energy particle is discussed in Sec. \ref{sect4.2}.